goblint/analyzer/docs/developer-guide/warning.md

 ## OCaml

-`Messages.warn` and `Messages.warn_each` can be used to print warnings from goblint.
+`Messages.warn` and `Messages.warn_each` can be used to print warnings from Goblint.

 To construct a nested variant, use one of the provided functions.
 Example for `NullPointerDereference`: